Home

 My suggestion on these is to find the original songs that you enjoy and play recordings so you can play along.
 Why?
 It's easier to learn to play it so it sounds right that way.

-In order to prove that you can really play the guitar a guitarist should be building their repertoire.
-A selection of songs that you can play at a moments notice.
+A selection of three chord guitar songs that you can play at a moments notice.
 Playing along with the originals will hone your skills.

 There are thousands of three chord songs - buy a selection of books with three chord guitar songs.
-Take my advice buy the ones with the play along CD's.
+Take my advice, buy the ones with the play along CD's.

 I like to say don't try to impress, just be impressive.